Overview, Traveling Workshop Program

 - A departmental action plan for moving forward.

-We are continuing to offer visiting workshops in 2012-2013.
-These workshops will take place during the academic year, at the mutual convenience of your department and our leaders.
-You may apply for a visiting workshop at any time.
-Applicants will be notified of the status of their application within approximately three weeks of submitting an application.
+Traveling workshops take place during the academic year, at the mutual convenience of your department and our leaders.
+There are two deadlines for applications in 2013-2014: November 15, 2013 and February 15, 2014.
+Later applications will be considered if funding remains.
+Applicants will be notified of the status of their application within approximately three weeks after the deadline.

 Participating departments are expected to: